Timothy McGee: Director Vance

-In the episode "Collateral Damage" a discussion occurred between Gibbs and Director Vance about the ideal qualities an NCIS agent should possess.
-Director Vance told Gibbs that in his view, McGee exemplified the model NCIS agent, in sharp contrast to Gibbs who prefers agents in the mold of DiNozzo.
-During "Enemies Domestic", McGee seemed pretty shaken-up and almost distraught after seeing the extent of Vance's injuries following the explosion.
+In the episode "Collateral Damage", a discussion occurred between Gibbs and Director Vance about the ideal qualities an NCIS agent should possess.
+Director Vance told Gibbs that in his view, McGee exemplified the model NCIS agent, in sharp contrast to Gibbs, who prefers agents in the mold of DiNozzo.
+During "Enemies Domestic", McGee seemed pretty shaken up and almost distraught after seeing the extent of Vance's injuries following the explosion.

 Family

 Several members of McGee's family have appeared in the series over the years.
-His younger sister, Sarah, first mentioned in the Season 2 episode, "See No Evil", plays a prominent role in the fourth season episode "Twisted Sister".
-The two differ greatly in personality but are still very close.
-McGee helps clear Sarah as a potential murder suspect and is willing to risk his NCIS career to do so.
-Sarah McGee is portrayed by Troian Bellisario, Murray's real-life step-sister, and daughter of series creator and former executive producer Donald P. Bellisario.
+His younger sister, Sarah, first mentioned in "See No Evil", plays a prominent role in the fourth-season episode "Twisted Sister".
+The two differ greatly in personality, but are still very close.
+McGee helps clear Sarah as a potential murder suspect, and is willing to risk his NCIS career to do so.
+Sarah McGee is portrayed by Troian Bellisario, Murray's real-life stepsister, and daughter of series creator and former executive producer Donald P. Bellisario.